unpoly/unpoly/src/unpoly/pages/placeholders.md

-Showing placeholders from a preview function
+Showing placeholders from a preview function {#from-preview}
 ---------------------------------------------

 [Previews](/previews) are a way to show arbitrary loading state.